 At this point, STP (Spanning Tree Protocol) will come into play.

-The STP protocol uses the Spanning Tree Algorithm (STA) algorithm to avoid Loops.
+The STP uses the Spanning Tree Algorithm (STA) algorithm to avoid Loops.

 Let’s briefly describe how the STP Protocol works;

-1. The STP Protocol backs up (standby) or blocks certain interfaces configured on the switch as backup connections.
+1. It backs up (standby) or blocks certain interfaces configured on the switch as backup connections.

-2. The STP Protocol puts the interfaces for the latest devices in the Forwarding mode.
+2. It puts the interfaces for the latest devices in the Forwarding mode.

-3. The STP protocol transmits the packet by determining the most suitable route in case of failure of the forwarding path.
+3. It transmits the packet by determining the most suitable route in case of failure of the forwarding path.

 When we look at the image below, we see that 3 Switches are connected to each other.
 In a Spanning Tree Protocol-configured network, Switches send packets called BPDUs between themselves.
 The switch that is selected as the Root Bridge sends BPDU (Bridge Protocol Data Units) packets to every other switch on the network every 2 seconds.